thoughtbot/ios-on-rails/release/ios-on-rails.md

 	    self.textField.inputView = picker;
 	}

 We're using a `UIDatePicker` as the `textField`'s input view to let the user pick a new date after we set the initial date on the picker.
-When they pick a new date, the method `-changeTextField:` will fire, as we defined with `-addTarget:action:forControlEvents:`.
+When the user picks a new date, the method `-changeTextField:` will fire, as we defined with `-addTarget:action:forControlEvents:`.
 Don't forget to `#import "NSDateFormatter+HUMDefaultDateFormatter.h"`.

 	// HUMTextFieldCell.m